fximenessilva/cars_app/README.md

 ## Script

-To use the script to add data to the json, use the following commands:
+To use the script to add or remove data from the json, use the following commands:

 ```
 cd /frontend/src/script